-- Set Use Minimum Intersections to the bottom of the color range.
-Any area with fewer than this number of intersections will be hidden. - Set Use Maximum Intersections to the top end of the color range.
-All areas with more than this number of intersections will be in the same color.
+- Set Minimum Dwell Time to set the bottom of the color range.
+Any point with an average dwell time less than this number will be hidden. - Set Maximum Dwell Time to set the top end of the color range.
+All points with an average dwell time above this number will be in the same color.